 4.2 Debtor hereby irrevocably constitutes and appoints Broker its true, lawful

-agent and attorney-in-fact with full power and authority in Debtor's name, place and stead (a) to make demands for Advances (b) upon Instructions from the Debtor, in accordance with Section 2.1 or in the absence of Instructions, transfer funds between the Loan Account and the Futures Account (c) upon Instructions from the Debtor, in accordance with Section 2.1 or in the absence of Instructions, to make payments of interest and repayments of Principal Obligations to Creditor from the Futures Account as and when due to Creditor in accordance with the terms hereof, in each case with the same force and effect as Debtor could have done had this Agreement not been made and without further authority from or notice to Debtor.
+agent and attorney-in-fact with full power and authority in Debtor's name, place and stead (a) to make demands for Advances (b) upon Instructions from the Debtor, in accordance with Section 2.1 or in the absence of Instructions, transfer funds between the Loan Account and the Futures Accounts (c) upon Instructions from the Debtor, in accordance with Section 2.1 or in the absence of Instructions, to make payments of interest and repayments of the Principal Obligation to Creditor from the Futures Account as and when due to Creditor in accordance with the terms hereof, in each case with the same force and effect as Debtor could have done had this Agreement not been made and without further authority from or notice to Debtor.

 4.3 In the absence of Instructions, in all such transfers and demands, Creditor is hereby authorized and directed to follow the instructions solely of Broker without Debtors further consent, it being understood that Debtor shall have no right to directly make demands for Advances of the transfer of funds.

-4.4 Notwithstanding the foregoing unless there shall be an event of default, Creditor shall have no right to direct Broker to liquidate positions in the Futures Accounts.
+4.4 Notwithstanding the foregoing unless there shall be an event of default hereunder, Creditor shall have no right to direct Broker to liquidate positions in the Futures Accounts and Broker shall have no right hereunder to liquidate positions in the Futures Accounts.

 V. Maintenance of Futures Accounts

-5.1 The loan proceeds will be used exclusively to meet the original and variation margin requirement on futures transactions, and risk element on options, as calculated by the Broker.
+5.1 The loan proceeds will be used exclusively to meet the original and variation margin requirement on futures transactions, and risk element on options on futures transactions, as calculated by the Broker pursuant to the Customer Agreement.

 5.2 All payments or withdrawals of funds, as permitted or required under this Section V, shall be made by wire transfer of immediately available funds to a bank account designated by the receiving party on the same Business Day of such request.